Getting the best monitor arm can completely transform your setup, but as always, it pays to know what to look for, and that's where we come in.

 Should you get a gas-powered monitor arm or not?

-Gas-powered is good if you're adjusting your monitor all the time, but apart from that, it's not essential.
+Gas-powered is a good option if you're adjusting your monitor all the time, but apart from that, it's not essential.

 Furthermore, they tend to be a little bulkier, which may not be everyone's cup of tea design-speaking.